Anatomy of a Straight Right Hand

-As an offensive punch, the straight right hand is a powerful weapon that should be used to do some damage!
-You’ll need to use the momentum of your entire body to generate the energy you need.
+As an offensive punch, the straight right hand is a powerful weapon that should be used to do some damage when you land a hit!
+You’ll need to use the momentum of your entire body-- from your feet to your legs through your hips and shoulders-- to generate the energy you need.

-The movement in your foot should feel like you’re squashing a grape under your rear toe, all while turning the knee and hip towards your opponent.
-The rotation continues through your upper body and into the arm, turning the knuckles over 180° as you move towards your opponent.
-Just remember to keep your left hand at your chin for consistent defense!
+The movement in your foot should feel like you’re squashing a grape under your toes, all while turning the knee and hips towards your opponent.
+Rotate through your upper body and into the arm, turning the knuckles over 180° as you move toward your opponent.
+Push that power through your body, from lower to upper and out.
+Just remember to keep your left hand at your chin to protect your head for consistent defense!

 The straight right hand should be used sparingly—like a secret weapon.
 When it does make an appearance in a fight, it should be used with bad intentions!